 To diagnose catathrenia, your doctor will likely conduct a physical exam and review your medical history.
 They may also order a sleep study to rule out other sleep disorders.
 A sleep study involves spending the night in a sleep lab so that your sleep can be monitored.

-Sleep study: You may be required to undergo a sleep study if your problems are severe.
+You may be required to undergo a sleep study if your problems are severe.
 During rest, your groaning and other physiological activities will be tracked and recorded.
-Sleep studies are usually done at home or in specialized medical centres.
+Sleep studies are usually done at home or in specialised medical centres.

-Many procedures have been able to minimize or eliminate nighttime groaning.
+Many procedures have been able to minimise or eliminate nighttime groaning.
 Medical devices, operations, and other treatments are all used by those with catathrenia.

 People who suffer from catathrenia frequently use a variety of therapies to combat symptoms of the condition.